Anti Australian

 AKaJ

-29. Ihaknt Says:
+29. Ihaknt says:

 Well Sutiyoso was silly enough to fall on their trap.
 But maybe if the Indo part hadn’t avoided the subject for so long then the matter couldve been resolved ages ago and detained the right person accountable.
 If you run away from problem, it will catch up with you - sometimes worse, it catches up with someone who just happens to be at the wrong place in the wrong time.
 But it is our culture to sweep unpleasantness under the carpet until the carpet is so bulky and no longer possible to walk on, then things become so ruwet to untangle.
 Well, hope things will work out for the best.

-30. Naga Says:
+30. Naga says:

 There are some cases when the Australians want to show their power over Indonesians (not all the time), and when a fellow Indonesian condone this action it made me even more mad.